Your Go-To Walkthrough Site for All Games and Apps - Game8

 I've always wanted to get into card collecting, but it can be quite an intimidating and expensive hobby.
 Pokémon TCG Pocket does a fantastic job of recreating that experience without costing a dime or feeling overwhelmed.
 The game takes a more casual and accessible approach, focusing heavily on card collecting rather than just battling.

+The game features a solid rewarding tutorial that breaks everything down step-by-step, making it easy to follow and perfect for players of all ages.
 Right from the start, you dive into opening booster packs, choosing between Mewtwo, Pikachu, or Charizard Genetic Apex packs—each providing unique Pokémon and Trainer cards with five cards per pack.
 This setup makes collecting and the randomness more manageable, making it easier to get the cards you need.

 You can open two packs daily for free, and missions reward you with Pack Hourglasses, which let you skip an hour of waiting to open the next pack.
 The generosity in the card collection is impressive, with each booster pack containing exclusive cards.
 So, for example, certain Pokémon can only be obtained from the Charizard booster pack.